iamSahdeep/Bop/FAQs.md

 12. **Which file types are supported?**

-Bop music player uses the native media player that comes with your Android phone, so as long as a file type is supported by your phone, it's supported by Retro Music.
+Bop music player uses the native media player that comes with your Android phone, so as long as a file type is supported by your phone, it's supported by Bop music player.

 ---